-Tell your doctor if you have, or have ever had, any other health problems or medical conditions, including heart problems, liver problems or poor kidney function.
+Tell your doctor if you have, or have ever had, any other health problems or medical conditions, including:

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food store.

 Some medicines may affect the way Klacid works or may be affected by Klacid.
 These include the medicines already listed under "When you must not take Klacid" (see above) and the following medicines:

 - digoxin, quinidine, disopyramide (used to treat heart failure)

 - warfarin and other anticoagulants (used to prevent blood clotting)